blazickjp/mixtures/README.md

 # mixtures

 A python package for working with Gaussian Mixture Models.
-You can either generate your own data and fit models to help understand how the package works, or you can work directly with another data source.
+You can either generate your own data and fit models to help understand how the models work, or you can work directly with another non-synthetic data source.
 # Install

 ```